The music festivals scene in Europe is massive, to say the least.

 From New Year’s Day through New Year’s Eve, there’s at least a handful of festivals happening somewhere on the continent.
 Whether you’re banging your head to Arch Enemy and Exhorder; losing yourself in the wubs of Orbital and Helena Hauff; dancing in the moonlight with Skinny Puppy and Blutengel; or bouncing around to the sounds of Foo Fighters and Britney Spears, there’s a festival for you.

-There are so many festivals to see and experience in 2018 that we’ve decided to break up the calendar into a quartet of volumes for this year, continuing with our third volume, which covers July and August; these were originally in the second volume, but were moved here because summer in Europe is full of music.
+There are so many festivals to see and experience in 2018 that we’ve decided to break up the calendar into a quartet of volumes for this year, continuing with our third volume, which covers July; these were originally in the second volume, but were moved here because summer in Europe is full of music.
+We’re working on Vol. 4, which will start with August.

 Amsterdam – Milkshake Festival: The rainbow flags will be out in full force when the absolutely fabulous Milkshake Festival returns to Amsterdam’s Westerpark 28 and 29 July.